Development of Overwatch: Characters

-Kaplan credits artist Arnold Tsang from coming up with the preliminary designs of all the heroes in the game.
-The narrative and characters themselves were then developed through an iterative process between the gameplay developers, artists, and promotional media as they worked to bring the narrative together.
-In this regards, Torbjörn was the defining character for the game, as while he was not created first, his art style was originally created by Tsang to help bridge the gap between the Warcraft universe to Overwatch.
-Blizzard's art director Sam Didier reviewed Tsang's original design, prompting several questions to help tighten the art design that led to Torbjörn's gameplay mechanics, and subsequently, Torbjörn's appearance was used as a baseline in all other character and map designs to make sure that these assets would appear to fit into the same universe as Torbjörn.
-Another example is Doomfist, a character introduced into one of the game's promotional videos where his gauntlet was on display.
-This led to the creation of one of the maps that expanded upon the Doomfist concept, making that a title passed down among others in the past, and seeding some of the existing heroes' backstory has had connections to the Doomfist title.
-This process gave them a sufficient starting point to work from in introducing Doomfist as a playable hero in Overwatch.
-Other examples of similar iterative expansion to the characters given by Metzen and Chu include the heroes Genji and Hanzo who were characters borne out of an initial single character concept and leading to them being rivals of each other, and the introduction of Lúcio as a means to expand upon the loosely connected Vishkar Corporation concept that was part of Symmetra's backstory.
+Kaplan credits artist Arnold Tsang for the preliminary designs of all the heroes in the game.
+The narrative and characters were then developed through an iterative process between the developers, artists, and media promoters.
+Torbjörn was considered the game's defining character, despite not being created first, because his art style sought to bridge the gap between the Warcraft series and Overwatch.
+Blizzard art director Sam Didier reviewed Tsang's original design, refining the art design that led to Torbjörn's gameplay mechanics.
+Torbjörn's appearance was used as a baseline in all other character and map designs for cohesion.
+Similarly, the character Doomfist was first introduced through a promotional video displaying his gauntlet, then through the Numbani launch map clarifying that "Doomfist" was a title, and finally through the character's release as the fourth post-launch hero.
+Other examples of iterative character expansion include the rivals Genji and Hanzo who were split from an earlier character concept based on The Tale of Genji, and the introduction of Lúcio to develop the Vishkar Corporation of Symmetra's backstory.
+Activision Blizzard CEO Bobby Kotick specifically cited the uniqueness of Tsang's designs as the basis for his approval of the game's conversion from the cancelled Titan project into a hero shooter.

 Character animations were created by Blizzard's David Gibson.
-To help give more personality to the 3D-rendered animation, Gibson applied traditional methods used in 2D limited animation, such as smear animation, instead of relying on motion blur effects, creating more exaggerated animations that support the feel of the game.
+To help give more personality to the 3D-rendered animation, Gibson applied traditional methods used in 2D limited animation, such as smear animation, instead of relying on motion blur, creating more exaggerated animations that support the feel of the game.